China's economy is being rattled by the Delta variant and supply chain woes - KRDO

 China’s economy stalled this month as the country tried to stamp out a surge in coronavirus cases and contended with the ongoing shipping crisis.

-Service industries, which now account for a larger slice of the world’s second biggest economy, fared even worse.
+Service industries, which now account for a larger slice of the world’s second biggest economy, fared even worse, according to the official survey.
 The non-manufacturing Purchasing Managers’ Index plunged to 47.5 from 53.3 in July, the first contraction since February 2020.

 China’s economy initially coped with the pandemic much better than many of its peers, recording growth last year as others shrank.
 But fallout from the Delta variant and China’s zero-Covid approach has wrought havoc in recent weeks.